chito365/uk/_posts/1/2/2021-04-07-lena-meyer-landrut.md

-  Germany&#8217;s entrant in the 2010 Eurovision Song Contest who won with her song &#8220;Satellite.&#8221; Her debut album, My Cassette Player, was a #1 hit.
+  Germany&#8217;s entrant in the 2010 Eurovision Song Contest who won with her song &#8220;Satellite.&#8221; Her debut album, My Cassette Player, was a number 1 hit.